alexvolok/alexvolok.github.io/_posts/2020-01-10-azure-data-engineer-certification-tips.md

 Unfortunately, there is no self-training guide in a form of book available yet for any of the exams.

-As an alternative, Microsoft offers a set of free online courses on their new learning platform: [MS Learn](https://docs.microsoft.com/en-us/learn) which contains:
+As an alternative, Microsoft offers a set of free online courses on their new learning platform: [MS Learn](https://docs.microsoft.com/en-us/learn) which consists of modules:

  -	Azure for the Data Engineer
  -	Store data in Azure